 Life as a resident will never be easy, and it shouldn’t be.
 Residency training is the exciting, demanding, occasionally frightening, and frequently gratifying final step toward your goal of becoming a pediatrician.
 This is a great responsibility, but also a tremendous gift.
 You will amass the knowledge and skills needed to provide comprehensive medical care for children.
 You will learn that pediatrics is “family care.”
 In addition to being a clinician, a pediatrician is also an educator, a supportive ear, and a shoulder to cry on.
 You will have the unique and incredible opportunity to watch your patients grow from a tiny newborn to a young adult.
 They will become a part of your life, just as you will become part of theirs.

 At Stony Brook we offer a challenging residency program that will enable you to achieve these goals.
-Our well-rounded pediatric training experience will provide you with an excellent foundation in general pediatrics that, along with specialty care, will prepare you general practice or further pediatric training.
+Our well-rounded pediatric training experience will provide you with an excellent foundation in general pediatrics that, along with specialty care, will prepare you for general practice or further pediatric training.
 Stony Brook residents graduate as confident and superior Pediatricians, able to integrate their knowledge, clinical, and psychosocial skills.
 We provide a supportive, nurturing environment, while encouraging autonomy.
 It is this balance that sets Stony Brook apart from other training programs.

 Robyn J. Blair, MD, FAAP